 Land of ice and fire.
 Active volcanoes, bubbling hot springs, immense lava fields covered with bright green moss.
 Black beaches, blue ice lagoons, wide glaciers flowing down the mountains.
 Powerful waterfalls splashing water drops, dancing northern lights making great show on the black night sky.
 You can see it all, and even more during one week in Iceland, and without 4×4 car.
 How?

 Iceland was always one of my dream destinations.
 It’s wild, it’s different, it’s dramatic.
 You can go to the mountains, camp close to the waterfalls, look at the simmering earth and watch geysers blowing water high in the air.
-Plus, since I am geologist – it’s a paradise for geologists!
+Plus, since I am a geologist – it’s a paradise for people of my profession.

 Where to go?